 In October, 1940, the Hancock Flying School increased their number of flights of their Piper Cub trainers around the city.
 The Minerva Club held dances for the cadets and the "nice young ladies" of the town.
 In 1941, they purchased the first of many U.S. War Bonds.
 They sewed a variety of things for the Red Cross, including layettes, baby nightgowns and dresses, women's dresses, blankets and quilts.

 When war was declared in 1941, they embarked on a number of activities.
 Every Tuesday and Thursday, from 9:30 a.m. to 4:00 p.m. the Red Cross held sewing and First Aid classes.
 New committees were formed: USO, Red Cross, and the War Activity Board.
 An appeal for workers to man the Air Raid Lookout Posts and for helpers at the Red Cross Headquarters was answered by many volunteers.
 The Club sent a member to serve on the USO Board, helped open the building for them, and served as hostesses.
 Club members furnished cakes and staffed the snack bar for the duration of the war.
-A Day Room was established at Cooke Air Force Base (now Vandenberg AFB) for the use of the service men and their families.
+A Day Room was established at Camp Cooke, a part of the Army Air Corps (now Vandenberg AFB), for the use of the service men and their families.
 Money was donated to help furnish a library at the Base Hospital.
 They donated to the Salvation Army, the Red Cross, Cancer Control Fund, Local War Chest, and the Tuberculosis Fund.
 They collected, sorted, and mailed clothes for the National Clothing Drive for Victims.

 Once the war was over, the nation and the Minerva Club slowly returned to normal.
 The Club began having more social activities, including a formal dance.
 It was during this time of increased social events that the Club added the Bridge Section.
 These began with dessert only and then became lovely luncheons before the ladies began their games.